humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 **Type**

-The type of support ticket, of which there are currently 4.
-Question, Incident, Problem, and Task.
+The type of support ticket.
+Currently there are four ticket types: Question, Incident, Problem, and Task.
 We'll go into more detail about which these categories below, but most tickets will generally fall into one of these four.

 **Priority**